AzuraCast/AzuraCast/tests/_data/autodj/README.md

 - **Playlist `backend_options`**
   - The `interrupt` restricts a playlist to interrupting builds only (set `interrupting: true` on the step)
   - The `single_track` & schedule `loop_once` drive the scheduled-window special rules
+  - The `merge` on a songs playlist cues the entire playlist in one build
+  - The `merge` on a playlist group cues one full rotation pass as a single block per build
+    - Sequential/shuffle groups keep picking until the rotation queue empties once (a `consecutive_plays` slot contributes that many tracks, a `play_full_cycle` member its whole remaining cycle; for a `Requests`-source member that cycle is the currently playable request queue)
+    - Random groups take one randomized pass with one pick per eligible member (a `play_full_cycle` `Requests`-source member therefore serves only one request per random pass)
+    - Assert blocks with the step-level `entries` list
 - **Remote stream playlists are excluded from queueing**
   - A playlist may set `config.source: "remote_url"` with `config.remote_type`
   - A `stream` (or `other`) remote is filtered out before it reaches the scheduler